chrishenri/rw3d_manual/docs/source/examples.rst

 Advection
 ~~~~~~~~~~~~~~~~~~
 Advection is enabled and handled using an Eulerian approach.
-Velocity fields in all three directions and porosity are read from external files.
+Velocity fields in all three directions and porosity are read from external files (*DFS3* files).
+Flows are provided in *x* and *y* directions and need then be converted to fluxes within the code, while fluxes are directly provided in the *z*-direction.

 - ``T                                                         !... advection_action``
 - ``Eulerian                                                  !... advection_method``